elastic/apm-pipeline-library/vars/README.md

 ```

 ## unstashV2
-Untash the given stashed id, for such it downloads the given stashed id, and
+Unstash the given stashed id, for such it downloads the given stashed id, and
 uncompresses in the current location.

 The configuration can be delegated through env variables or explicitly.
 The